-MLT 100S and MLT 131S are required for the 2-year Medical Laboratory Technology Associates of Applied Science (AAS) degree.
-Students admitted to the MLT program in Summer or Fall semesters will be registered in the courses first, and non-MLT students will be admitted if room is available.
-The exception to this is the Spring semester, when any student can enroll in Phlebotomy Certification classes.
+MLT 100S and MLT 131S are offered every semester and are required for the 2-year Medical Laboratory Technology Associates of Applied Science (AAS) degree.
+Pre-MLT or students admitted to the MLT program will be registered in the courses first, and non-MLT students will be admitted if room is available.
+The exception to this is the Spring semester, when any student can apply to the Phlebotomy Certification program with the program coordinators' approval.
+Non-MLT admission will be handled on a case by case basis providing clinical sites are available.